Disaster Recovery Plan: Why You Need it

 My database needs to be safe for my business to run smoothly

-When your data is protected, this means You have peace of mind knowing that your recovery plan actually works.
+When your data is protected, this means you have peace of mind knowing that your recovery plan actually works.
 You know all your data assets will all play nicely with your other applications and tools.
 And you can focus on the bottom line of your company rather than worrying about the the lifeblood of your business — the safety and functionality of your data.

 Some of these options provide automatic failover so your application can seamlessly access the database from an alternate location, all without human intervention.
 This also gives our DBA experts and SQL professionals a chance to diagnose and correct the original problem without customers or employees even knowing that a problem exists!